Netflix to Acquire Warner Bros. in Deal Worth $82.7 Billon

 Transaction Details and Timing

 Under the terms of the agreement, each WBD shareholder will receive $23.25 in cash and $4.501 in shares of Netflix common stock for each share of WBD common stock outstanding at the closing of the transaction.
 The transaction values Warner Bros.
-Discovery at $27.75 per share, implying a total equity value of approximately $72.0 billion and an enterprise value of approximately $82.7 billion
+Discovery at $27.75 per share, implying a total equity value of approximately $72.0 billion and an enterprise value of about $82.7 billion

 Tom has covered the broadcast technology market for the past 25 years, including three years handling member communications for the National Association of Broadcasters followed by a year as editor of Video Technology News and DTV Business executive newsletters for Phillips Publishing.
 In 1999 he launched digitalbroadcasting.com for internet B2B portal Verticalnet.
 He is also a charter member of the CTA's Academy of Digital TV Pioneers.
 Since 2001, he has been editor-in-chief of TV Tech (www.tvtech.com), the leading source of news and information on broadcast and related media technology and is a frequent contributor and moderator to the brand’s Tech Leadership events.